 Back in the rather congested area that spans from Seattle to Everett I was thankful for Locus and the bike paths.
 I followed the Burke Gilman Trail along the west shore of Lake Washington, an incredibly beautiful area with gorgeous real estate.
 This was the second day of the trip with totally clear skies, and ending my tour on such a high note made it all doubly enjoyable.
 The trail system took me along the university area, across the Freemont bike bridge, and along Lake Union.
 The only thing I regret is that I bypassed Fremont Brewing to stay on target for a lunch meeting with Lou and buddies that kept changing location and time.
 No biggie—next time!
 Seattle on a Wednesday was almost totally devoid of traffic, and it seemed more like a Sunday.
 The only area that was busy was around Pike Place Market where tourists were strolling and dining outdoors.

 I rode the final few miles along the harbor, marveling at the mountains of containers, and the trucks loading and unloading constantly.
-The Seattle skyline receded, and finally I closed the loop when I rolled the West Seattle Bridge.
-A few more miles and I was at our lunch spot at golf course in Puget Park where Lou and his cronies were already holding court.
+The Seattle skyline receded, and finally I closed the loop when I rolled across the West Seattle Bridge.
+A few more miles and I was at our lunch spot at a golf course in Puget Park where Lou and his cronies were already holding court.

 Wednesday afternoon I re-packed the bike and got all my other stuff together for Thursday's flight.
 That evening, Lou, his buddy Daryl, and I had a delicious crawdaddy dinner (the restaurant was run by a Vietnamese family) in the Westwood area before having a nightcap or two while watching the sun set over the Sound.
 The Olympic mountains seemed just a few mile away, and the water was serene and beautiful.
 What a fine spot, what a fine evening.